RareSkills/learn-solidity/content/20-payable-functions.md

 It’s clear how to send Ether if you initiate the transaction from Remix, but what if another smart contract wants to send Ether?

-You will use the **call function we described earlier, but with an extra “meta argument.”
+You will use the **call function we described earlier, but with an extra “meta argument”.
 It may look strange at first, but you’ll get used to it.

 ```solidity